 - Due to their dormant state, plants suffer less transplant shock, as opposed to planting them when they’re actively growing.

-- Another benefit of “sleeping” plants is that they require less water than in active seasons, which is a result of not being amidst growth.
+- Another benefit of “sleeping” plants is that they require less water than active seasons, which is a result of not being amidst growth.
 However, it is important to keep in mind that all newly planted plants will need a regular watering routine, regardless of the season.

-Less Bug Problems
+Fewer Bug Problems